Randy Denton

 Randall Drew Denton (born February 18, 1949) is an American former professional basketball player.

 Denton graduated from William G. Enloe High School in 1967.
-A 6'10" center from Duke University, Randy holds the all-time Duke record for average rebounds per game at 12.7.
+A 6'10" center from Duke University, he holds the all-time Duke record for average rebounds per game at 12.7.
 Denton played six seasons (1971-1977) in the American Basketball Association and National Basketball Association as a member of the Carolina Cougars, Memphis Pros / Tams, Utah Stars, Spirits of St. Louis, and Atlanta Hawks.
 He averaged 11.5 points and 8.6 rebounds in his ABA/NBA career.